ComCatLab/welcome-guide/README.md

 This guide has several valuable resources to help you get up to speed:

+- **Workflows**: an overview of frequent workflows used with links to relevant software pages

 - **Software Pages**: introductions to the various tools used in ComCat Lab

 - **Tutorials**: walkthroughs for several common workflows/softwares